Visiting Distinguished Faculty Program

 The goals of the Visiting Distinguished Faculty (VDF) program are to enrich the dissertation experience for selected doctoral students whose dissertations are judged to be especially meritorious, and to publicize for academic leaders at other institutions the high quality of scholarship achieved by our doctoral students.
 This program also serves to enhance the overall intellectual and research environment at the University of Kentucky through colloquia offered by some of the nation’s most outstanding scholars.
 Two awards are available on a competitive basis per academic year, one in the fall and one in the spring/summer. scholars.

 The program provides funding to bring a nationally recognized academic leader to campus to serve as the Graduate School’s Outside Examiner for a student’s dissertation defense.
 As the Outside Examiner, the distinguished visitor will serve as the Dean’s representative at the final examination and will be expected to promote especially high standards in the examination of candidates.

 The visiting scholar will also give a colloquium on his or her research.
 Priority should be given to identifying scholars whose work has the potential for benefiting as broad a campus audience as possible.
 In addition, in order to maximize the impact of this program, the dissertation defense should be well publicized and scheduled at a location that can accommodate larger than usual attendance.

-The VDF program will provide up to $1500 for an honorarium and/or to defray travel costs.
+The VDF program will provide up to $2,000 for the honorarium and travel costs.
 The student's college or department is expected to cover any remaining travel expenses.

 Departments and programs are invited to nominate dissertations that are considered to have unusually high merit.
 Nominations should be made by the student’s major professor and endorsed by the Director of Graduate Studies.
-The online nomination application form is found here in PDF or in WORD
+The online nomination application form is found below:

 The award selection committee will base decisions on the following criteria: